awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_LOAD_ERRORS.md

 Query [STL\_LOADERROR\_DETAIL](r_STL_LOADERROR_DETAIL.md) for additional details, such as the exact data row and column where a parse error occurred, after you query STL\_LOAD\_ERRORS to find out general information about the error\.

-This table is visible to all users\.
+This view is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table columns<a name="r_STL_LOAD_ERRORS-table-columns2"></a>